The Complete Guide to Growing Potatoes in Zimbabwe

 The average yields for potatoes in Zimbabwe are 17-20t/ha in summer and 25-40t/ha in winter.
 According to the International Potato Center, attainable potato yields can be as high as 35t/ha with good farm management.

 Good storage is important for maintaining the tuber quality before marketing.
-Store your potatoes at ambient temperature in the cool, dark and well-ventilated building.
+Store your potatoes in ambient temperature in the cool, dark and well-ventilated building.
 Good storage prevents dehydration, sprouting and bruising.

 It is important that tubers are protected from light or they will go green and become toxic.
 Use light only when very necessary.

-Store potatoes dirty at between 3 – 5 degrees C. You can store in pallets for short periods of about 4-5 months.
-Long-term pallet storage is not recommended due to poor air circulation.
-Correctly stored potatoes can be stored for up to 6 months or more.
+Store potatoes dirty at between 3 - 5 degrees C. You can store in pallets for short periods of about 4-5 months.
+Long term pallet storage is not recommended due to poor air circulation.
+Well stored potatoes can be stored for up to 6 months or more.

 You need to make plans for marketing before you plant.
 Make arrangements for your transport to market too.
 If you can coordinate marketing with other farmers consider it.
 It could reduce your marketing and transportation costs.